mziter/aoc-2020/README.md

-# Advent of Code solutions in Go for 2020
+# :gift: :gift: :gift: Advent of Code solutions in Go for 2020 :gift: :gift: :gift:

 ### You can run any given day and part by supplying them as arguments
 ```